Jump to main content

 See how to get your appropriate patients started, or keep reading for information on dosing.

 1. GATTEX (teduglutide) for injection [package insert].
-Lexington, MA: Takeda Pharmaceuticals U.S.A., Inc.
+Cambridge, MA: Takeda Pharmaceuticals U.S.A., Inc.

 Close Minimize Expand